imagine a picture of me

 About me

-I am a postdoc at Institut de Mathématiques de Jussieu - Paris Rive Gauche at Sorbonne University working with Farrell Brumley in the Automorphic Forms group and funded by the Cofund MathInGreaterParis fellowship.
-Previously I was a postdoc at Paderborn University in the Spectral Analysis group of Tobias Weich as part of the Collaborative Research Center on Integral Structures in Geometry and Representation Theory (specifically projects B3 and B4).
+I am a postdoc at Institut de Mathématiques de Jussieu - Paris Rive Gauche at Sorbonne University working with Farrell Brumley in the Automorphic Forms group.
+I am currently supported by an NSF postdoctoral fellowship.
+Previously I was funded by the Cofund MathInGreaterParis fellowship.
+Before that I was a postdoc at Paderborn University in the Spectral Analysis group of Tobias Weich as part of the Collaborative Research Center on Integral Structures in Geometry and Representation Theory (specifically projects B3 and B4).
 I graduated in Spring 2023 from University of Michigan where my advisor was Ralf Spatzier.

 My research interests center around geometry and analysis on symmetric spaces and buildings, as well as their quotients by discrete subgroups.
-I like to use tools from many areas including representation theory, metric geometry, homogeneous dynamics, spectral theory, and polytopal geometry.
+I like to use tools from many areas including representation theory, spectral theory, homogeneous dynamics, polytopal geometry, and combinatorics.
 One of my main research interests is higher rank quantum (unique) ergodicity.

 Preprints